Earlier this year

 When you read the comments carefully, they admit it's "more of an art than science."
 Meaning that intelligent designers are injecting their intelligence into the program, the same as programmers have been doing for seven decades.
 Except the NN programmers are doing it covertly, under the table.
 Maybe if you are lucky with your initial weights and back-propagating code, it might work, but probably not.
 Real intelligence never came about by luck, never will.
 It is always put there by a Designer (or programmer) who is smarter than what he is designing ever will be.

 I taught for a while at Kansas State University, which is an Ag school.
 One of their strengths is entomology (insects) because grasshoppers eat wheat and wheat is a major crop in Kansas.
-They also have departments in Ag Econ, Plant Pathology, even Bakery Science (how to bake "balloon" bread).
+They also have departments in Ag Econ, Plant Pathology, even Bakery Science (how to bake "balloon" bread, from wheat).
 One of the entomology grad students told me that the biology profs don't tell their students the whole truth about evolution, at least not the masters and lower, but they have to tell the truth to the PhD students, because they cannot do their dissertation without it.
 I got the same feeling about neural nets, the promoters don't tell you the truth until you are too invested to pull out of the fraud.
 That's too bad.